pascallaliberte/sharpen.page/review.md

 <div class="situation-quotes" markdown="1">

 > "Is it good?
-I'm trying _not_ to match everybody else's style and make something that helps my visitors decide on what to do next."
+I'm trying _not_ to match everybody else's style.
+I want to make something that helps my visitors decide on what to do next."

 > "Is it clear?
 Will people _get_ it?"

-> "**I don't want to an expert in making landing pages**.
+> "**I don't want to become an expert in making landing pages**.
 I've gone far enough on my own."

 </div>